-- 3.6.1 The present Rules provide for the use of water drenching system for drenching the racks of magazines (refer to 6.2.2.18 and Table 3.1.2.1), outside surfaces of ships having in the class notation a distinguishing mark for a ship carrying equipment for fire fighting aboard other ships (refer to 6.6.3), as well as for protection of pressure vessels on ships fitted with fixed diving system (refer to 3.2.2, Part V "Fire Protection" of the Rules for the Classification and Construction of Manned Submersibles and Ship's Diving Systems). - 3.6.2 The drenching system shall be fed from the fire main.
-The pumps and associated sources of power shall be placed outside the space protected. - 3.6.3 The system shall be started from outside the space. - It is recommended that the system shall be put into action at a temperature rise in the space above admissible. - 3.6.4 The drenching system of magazines and the pressure water-spraying system of the cargo spaces fitted for the carriage of explosives may be used for their flooding in emergency. - 3.6.5 The capacity of the pumps supplying the system shall be sufficient to ensure the following rates of water discharge for drenching magazine racks, 24 1/min per 1 m of the total magazine floor area.
+- 3.6.1 The present Rules provide for the use of water drenching system for drenching the racks of magazines (refer to 6.2.2.18 and Table 3.1.2.1), oil recovery ship's outside surfaces (refer to 6.4.6), outside surfaces of ships having in the class notation a distinguishing mark for a ship carrying equipment for fire fighting aboard other ships (refer to 6.6.3), as well as for protection of pressure vessels on ships fitted with fixed diving system (refer to 3.2.2, Part V "Fire Protection" of the Rules for the Classification and Construction of Manned Submersibles and Ship's Diving Systems). - 3.6.2 The drenching system shall be fed from the fire main.
+The pumps and associated sources of power shall be placed outside the space protected. - 3.6.3 The system shall be started from outside the space.

+It is recommended that the system shall be put into action at a temperature rise in the space above admissible.

+- 3.6.4 The drenching system of magazines and the pressure water-spraying system of the cargo spaces fitted for the carriage of explosives may be used for their flooding in emergency. - 3.6.5 The capacity of the pumps supplying the system shall be sufficient to ensure the following rates of water discharge for drenching magazine racks, 24 1/min per 1 m of the total magazine floor area.